AAzxc321/ai-workflow-setup/research/other/matt-diggity.md

 ## Why this expert was selected

 Matt Diggity was selected because his work is focused on SEO testing, case studies, and performance-driven optimization.
-For this research, the useful angle is how AI search changes measurable SEO outcomes: AI referral traffic, AI Overview visibility, third-party authority signals, content repurposing, structured data, and technical optimization.
+For this research, the useful angle is how AI search changes measurable SEO outcomes: AI referral traffic, AI Overview visibility, third-party authority signals, content repurposing, structured data, technical accessibility, and content systems.

 ## Research angle